Mrigankshi/DOER-search-engine/README.markdown

 in the root directory.

-You'll also need elasticsearch loaded up with recipes and accepting connections on localhost:9200 for this example.
+You'll also need elasticsearch loaded up and accepting connections on localhost:9200 for this example.

 When all those ducks are in a row, just open index.html in a browser.